 About Makar Sankranti

-Across different states of India, the festival is celebrated with different names such as – Pongal, Lohri, Bihu, and so on.
+Makar Sankranti is the embarking of a New Year as per the Hindu calendar.
+Across different states of India, the festival is celebrated as – Pongal, Lohri, Bihu, and so on.

 - Urad Dal Khichdi

 The split urad dal (chilka urad dal) has some sort of divine connection with the festival of Makar Sankranti.

-Those of you complaining about the busy schedule I must tell you this dal khichdi is done in a pressure cooker and takes less than 20 minutes to get ready.
+Those of you complaining about the busy schedule I must tell you this dal khichdi is done in a pressure cooker and takes less than 30 minutes to get ready.

 Though I know my grandmother’s soul won’t rest in peace seeing me cooking her favorite khichdi in a pressure cooker.
 But like you, I too have busy weekdays and demanding weekends.
 So I did cheat a little bit and adapted the quick route to making urad dal khichdi.